phenotypic.analysis#

 Analyze and apply edge correction to grid-based colony measurements.

 This method processes the input DataFrame by grouping according to specified columns and applying edge correction to each group independently.
-Edge colonies (those missing orthogonal neighbors) have their measurements capped to prevent artificially inflated values.
+For each group, it identifies edge colonies (those missing orthogonal neighbors at the final time point), compares their distributions to interior colonies via permutation test, and caps all measurements to a threshold derived from top interior colonies.

 Parameters: